h4ppyd4ys/h4ppyd4ys.github.io/_pages/about.md

 ##  Now
 My professional journey has afforded me 20 years of international telecoms experience, working with industry leaders to implement large transformation programs.
 If you are seeking   *independent transformation consulting* support that aspires for *win-win solutions* and advocates *transparency, accountability, quality, and traceability* head over to my [CV](/cv/), where I have summarized my areas of expertise.

 As we rapidly transition into a world where, for better or worse, we begin to rely on the mysterious cloud and so-called big data, I wanted to understand more.
 So I opened pandora's box of [data science](/assets/images/datasc.jpg) and dived into the [AWS Cloud Fundamentals](/assets/images/AWS.jpg) rabbit hole.
-It is with these newly gained skills that I present to you this site and the [data science explorations](/dse/) space. *Transforming curiosities in the world of data*.
+It is with these newly gained skills that I present to you this site and the [data explorations](/dse/) space. *Transforming curiosities in the world of data*.

 [Cosmic adventures](/cosmic/) brings together, one legendary 1995 VW campervan and the realization of a lifelong fascination with the night sky in the form of Astrophotography to capture and *transform light* from distant stars, galaxies, and planets.